Skip to Content

 Black cohosh is a North American perennial herb.
 A substance found in the root of this plant has been used in some cultures to treat a number of medical conditions.
 Black cohosh has been studied to relieve hot flashes.
 However, randomized, placebo-controlled clinical trials using this herb have found that black cohosh is no better than a placebo in relieving hot flashes.

-Cannabis, also known as marijuana, is a plant from Central Asia that is grown in many parts of the world today.
+Cannabis is a plant from Central Asia that is grown in many parts of the world today.
 In the United States, it is a controlled substance and is classified as a Schedule I agent (a drug with increased potential for abuse and no known medical use).
 The Cannabis plant makes a resin that contains active chemicals called cannabinoids.
 Cannabinoids cause drug-like effects throughout the body, including the central nervous system and the immune system.
 Possible benefits of medicinal Cannabis for people living with cancer include control of nausea and vomiting, increasing appetite, relieving pain, and improving sleep.

 Essiac and Flor Essence are herbal tea mixtures originally developed in Canada.
 They are marketed worldwide as dietary supplements.
 Supporters of Essiac and Flor Essence say that these products can help detoxify the body, make the immune system stronger, and fight cancer.
 There is no evidence in clinical trials that Essiac or Flor Essence can be effective in treating patients with cancer.